glover52/SEF-MonsterGame/readme.md

 This is our group submission for the multiplayer Monster Game, featuring a very streamlined multiplayer experience over a local network.
 It is possible to play over the internet, however the net code has not yet been optimised to allow for very streamlined gameplay.

-For some, this is there very first experience working with git and even within a team.
+For some, this is their very first experience working with git and even within a team.
 As such please expect a lot of bugs and mess ups, instead, view these as a learning experience.

 ## Group Members